esaule/blog/docs/_posts/2024-06-19-python-dependency-hell.md

 ## Python interpretor hell

-I set all the pacakges in the same version as in production, let's run the code again... and I get:
+I set all the pacakges in the same version as in production.
+I can know which versions of the packages are currently installed in production because they are listed in `pip list`.
+After forcing each package that block the run one by one, I can finally run the code again... and I get:

 ```ImportError: cannot import name 'Mapping' from 'collections' (/usr/lib/python3.10/collections/__init__.py)```